University of California Davis

 Center: University of California Davis; Director: K.C.
 Kent Lloyd, DVM, Ph.D.

-The Core provides extensive scientific support services, including importation/exportation, colony management, customized mouse models, rederivation and creation of genetically-modified mutant mice (e.g. CRISPR), and re-animation of a variety of models cryopreserved within the KOMP or MMRRC repositories.
-These new and extant mouse models can then be bred to produce male and female cohorts for in vivo and in vitro phenotyping, including rederivation into our Gnotobiotic Mouse Research Center for gut microbiome studies.
-The Core also operates a Microsurgery Suite, with two expert microsurgeons, for development of surgically-manipulated mouse models, such as bariatric surgical models, e.g. Vertical Sleeve Gastrectomy (VSG) and Roux en Y Gastric Bypass (RYGB), as well as cannulation telemetry and osmotic pump implants, in addition to providing microsurgery training services for investigators and clinicians.
+The Animal Core provides extensive scientific support services, including importation/exportation, colony management, customized mouse models, rederivation and creation of genetically-modified mutant mice (e.g. CRISPR), and re-animation of a variety of models (e.g., KOMP) cryopreserved and available from the Mutant Mouse Resource and Research Center (MMRRC) Consortium.
+The Core can also produce male and female cohorts of mice for in vivo phenotyping under a variety of vivarium environments, including Specific Pathogen Free (SPF), Gnotobiotic, and ABSL3 conditions.
+The Core operates a Microsurgery Suite, with two expert microsurgeons, for development of surgically-manipulated mouse models, such as bariatric surgical models, e.g. Vertical Sleeve Gastrectomy (VSG) and Roux en Y Gastric Bypass (RYGB), as well as cannulation telemetry and osmotic pump implants, in addition to providing microsurgery training services for investigators and clinicians.
 In addition to testing, manipulation, and sampling, investigator can have these surgically-manipulated models as well as any genetically-engineered mouse lines shipped from our approved vendor barrier vivarium directly into the recipient institution’s vivarium.
-The Core also provides ancillary services and procedures, including blood sampling for in vivo testing for glucose tolerance tests and insulin tolerance tests.
-We provide pathology analysis to complement other testing including survey necropsy with histology, clinical chemistry and hematology analysis.
-This testing can be customized to include specific organ histologic examination, grading and photo documentation.
-The Core is led by Kristin Grimsrud DVM, PhD, who oversees two trained rodent surgical technicians, one import/export coordinator, and two phenotyping technicians, and is co-led by Stephen Griffey DVM, PhD.
+The Core provides ancillary services and procedures, including gut microbiome studies, blood and tissue sampling, glucose and insulin tolerance tests, and more.
+The Core also provides anatomic and clinical pathology services, including gross necropsy with histology, clinical chemistry, and hematology.
+Testing can be customized to include specific organ histologic examination, grading and photo documentation.
+The Core is led by Kristin Grimsrud DVM, PhD, who oversees the mouse management technicians.
+Denise M. Imai-Leonard, DVM, PhD, DACVP, and Director of the UC Davis Comparative Pathology Laboratory, provides Core users with comprehensive pathology services.

 Microbiome & Host Response Core

-The Administrative Core is responsible for oversight and coordination of all aspects of the scientific and administrative operations of the MMPC-UCD.
-This includes providing full customer support services, overseeing management and operation of the Center, and foster interactions and synergism among cores and research projects.
-The ultimate goal of the Core is to ensure that the Center effectively and efficiently delivers services to its users.
-The Core will achieve this goal by implementing an administrative plan, establishing and executing a service plan, implementing a business plan, ensuring cooperation and complains with the MMPC Consortium, and overseeing implementation of the Microbiome Research Project.
-In consultation with the Coordinating and Bioinformatics Unit (CBU), the Core uses MMPC-web-based business tools to facilitate client-provider interaction and help maintain Center budgetary and workflow records.
-The Core is led by the Center Director (Kent Lloyd) and Scientific Director (John Rutledge), and assisted by a Center Administrator (Suzann Wadsworth) and Project Navigator (Renee Araiza).
-For more information about the MMPC at UC Davis, or to arrange for phenotyping or your mouse line, contact our Project Navigator at firstname.lastname@example.org.
+The Administrative Core is responsible for oversight and coordination of all aspects of the scientific, administrative operations, coordination, and financial management of the MMPC-Live at UC Davis.
+This includes providing full customer support services, overseeing management and operation of the Center, and fostering interactions and synergism among the Animal Care, Metabolism & Metabolic Health, Physiology & Behavior cores.
+The Core will also work with VIBRANT-eligible users to facilitate priority and subsidized services, consultation, and experimental advice from Center scientists.
+In consultation with the Coordinating and Bioinformatics Unit (CBU), the Core uses MMPC-Live web-based business tools to facilitate client-provider interaction and help maintain Center budgetary and workflow records.
+The Core is led by the Center Director (Kent Lloyd) and assisted by a Business Manager (Renee Araiza), Project Navigator (Jenny Rutkowsky), Information and Data Manager (Dave Clary), and Biostatistics and QA/QC Officer (Lihong Qi).
+For more information about the MMPC-Live at UC Davis, or to arrange for phenotyping of your mouse line, contact our Project Navigator at email@example.com.

 Back to Top